bozsahin/thebench/README.md

 After this, you can simply type:

-`thebench-init` in any terminal, inside any folder, and the app will initiate thebench from the current directory.

-`thebench` in any terminal, inside any folder, and the app will resume thebench work from the current directory.
+`thebench` in any terminal, inside any folder, and the app will start or resume thebench work from the current directory.

 #### To Upgrade